sensoratlas/sensoratlas/README.md

-# sensoraAtlas
+# SensorAtlas

-sensorAtlas is an OGC SensorThings API implementation in Python.
+SensorAtlas is an OGC SensorThings API implementation in Python.

 Detailed documentation is in the "docs" directory.

 ## Quick start

 1. Install `sensorAtlas` (e.g. `pip install <path-to-file>/sensorAtlas-0.1.tar.gz`)